ArturSkowronski/GenCast/README.md

 - Generates comprehensive debriefings using OpenAI GPT-3.5-turbo or Claude
 - Saves results to formatted text files
 - **NEW:** Converts debriefing text files to MP3 using ElevenLabs TTS
+- **NEW:** Downloads top Hacker News articles to CSV for automated workflows
 - Handles errors gracefully and provides progress feedback

 ## Environment Variables